 PS: Some interesting nuggets contained in the text

 Did you know that quite a serious attempt was made at legal recognition in the 1930s, but failed due to the inability to define osteopathy, the substandard education, and internal struggles.
-(Sometimes it seems like nothing changes).
+(No comment!).

 Did you know that by the time the McGivern Research was published this year there were 11 colleges offering osteopathy?
 I had no idea there were so many.
 When I applied, there were three, with distinct identities, and one other one for doctors.